 - Dogecoin can be mined without spending a lot of money or using complex, expensive equipment.

 In technical terms, Dogecoin also has a range of differences from other cryptos, even though it is considered by many to be an exact copy of the Litecoin network.

 - Dogecoin's block mining rate is 1 minute, while Litecoin's is 2.5 minutes.

 - The transaction confirmation time is 6 minutes, while in Litecoin, it's 15 minutes.

 - The block reward has been calculated randomly for some time and was quite unstable.
 Since 2014, the reward has been 100,000 coins and a percentage of the transaction fee.

 Among its pros, Dogecoin is a much better means of payment than, for example, Bitcoin, even though Bitcoin's main purpose is to be a payment method.
 Dogecoin is also a great way to make payments online.
 Other advantages that set Dogecoin apart from other cryptocurrencies include the following:

 - Dogecoin perfectly fits investors who don't have enough capital to invest in more expensive cryptocurrencies.
 It allows newcomers to get to know the cryptocurrency market and gain the necessary experience.

 - Dogecoin allows fast, cheap transactions.

 - It has a very active community.
-The cryptocurrency originally conceived as a joke has functioned since 2013 and is gradually gaining popularity.
-It sees stable, albeit slow, growth, and even counts Elon Musk among its fans.
+The cryptocurrency, originally conceived as a joke, has functioned since 2013 and is gradually gaining popularity.
+It has seen stable, albeit slow, growth and even counts Elon Musk among its fans.

-- Dogecoin ranks among top 50 cryptocurrencies in market capitalisation, which suggests its high stability and trust.
+- Dogecoin ranks among the top 50 cryptocurrencies by market capitalisation, which suggests its high stability and trust.

 - There are no problems with scaling, unlike most other cryptocurrencies.